droidbeauty/elovaire-music/README.md

 </p>

 <p align="center">
-  Elovaire is an Android music player built for local libraries & great overall listening experience
+  Elovaire is an Android music player built for local libraries.
+Clean interface designed for browsing even large collections of songs, your favorite albums are at a glance.
+Just press play and enjoy
 </p>

 ---